Q&A with Rose Conti: Wentworth’s New Chair of the Board

 Greg Abazorius: Stepping into this role, what are your immediate priorities for the board and for Wentworth?

-Rose Conti: I am focused on continuing to develop a culture that is collaborative in sprit and allows all board members to engage to their fullest potential and grow as volunteer leaders.
+Rose Conti: I am focused on continuing to develop a culture that is collaborative in spirit and allows all board members to engage to their fullest potential and grow as volunteer leaders.
 As a board, we are focused on enhancing our communications with each other and ensuring the board’s work is aligning with the university’s strategic initiatives.

 As board chair, I partner closely with President Mark Thompson to ensure the board is supporting the president and the university in all the ways necessary to advance our strategic efforts in the face of increased challenges that colleges and universities are confronting.